teuben/QAC/workflows/workflow1.md

 # TP2VIS workflow example 1:  cloud197

-The accompanying script **workflow1.py** is a regression test version of what is discussed in this document in a bit more detail.
-Note were are using the **qac.py** shortcut functions here.
+The accompanying script **workflow1.py** is a regression test version of what is discussed in this document in a different amount of detail.
+Note were are using the **qac.py** shortcut functions here, with a few direct CASA calls.

-We start off by using some verbiage directly taken from the ALMA archive:
+For background, we start off by using some verbiage directly taken from the ALMA archive:

 ## ALMA archive